Pantai Dalam

 Pantai Dalam is a residential area located south-west of Kuala Lumpur, under the parliamentary constituency of Lembah Pantai.
 Represented in Dewan Rakyat by Parti Keadilan Rakyat (PKR), Fahmi Fadzil.

-The name Pantai Dalam derived from Kampung Pam Thai Dalam which was initially known for the sewerage treatment plant located at the heart of Pantai.
+Pantai Dalam got its name aptly from situated to the further south of the Pantai River (Sungai Pantai), a stream started from within University Malaya compound and converging into the Klang River.

 Demographics

 Most of the areas residents are blue-collar workers living in flats that had been sold to them under the People's Housing Project when they were resettled from their squatter homes; students of the University of Malaya; and police officers and related personnel, mainly in Desa Aman 1 & 2.

 The population is made up of 49% Malays, 19% Chinese and 32% Indians.
 Some squatters are still waiting to buy homes under this project, which was announced by Prime Minister Abdullah Ahmad Badawi prior to the 2008 general election.

 Pantai Dalam is well connected to the other parts of Klang Valley via the New Pantai Expressway and the Federal Highway.